clarencecastillo/NTUOSS-Ionic3Workshop/README.md

 #### 1.2 Running Locally

-Now that our project's ready, go ahead and `cd` into `not-tinder` and run the `serve` command.
+Now that our project's ready, `cd` into `not-tinder` and run the `serve` command.
 This should automatically open Google Chrome for us which is set to automatically refresh whenever you make changes to your app code.

 ```bash
 $ cd ./not-tinder